siran/writing/books/The Emergence of Self/The Emergence of Self - 006 The Resonant Body.md

 ## From Body Support to Body Imprint

-Earlier chapters insisted on a distinction: the loop has a physical support, but what the loop experiences as "the body" is already an imprint of that support.
+Earlier chapters insisted on a distinction: the loop can persist before it ever forms an explicit body-image, and what it later experiences as "the body" is already an imprint.
 Chapter 6 sharpens that point biologically.

 The lived body is not a lump of tissue passively represented somewhere else.
 It is the ongoing, dynamically updated internal organization by which the loop